TelemetryDeck/docs/docs/guides/android-setup.md

 TelemetryDeck.signal("pizzaOrderConfirmed", myUser.emailAddress, mapOf("pizzaType" to "hawaii"))
 ```

-{% noteinfo "About Signal Data" %}
+!!! info "About Signal Data"

     A user identifier is any string that uniquely identifies a user of your application.
     We will _hash_ this string before sending it to the server, and there we'll salt+hash it again for privacy protection.
     The payload is a map of parameters to be sent with the signal.
-We'll automatically send information about the user's device, system version, and app version with each signal, but you can add custom parameters either with each call or by using [enrich providers](https://github.com/TelemetryDeck/KotlinSDK#custom-telemetry).
+We'll automatically send information
+    about the user's device, system version, and app version with each signal, but you can add custom parameters
-{% endnoteinfo %}
+    either with each call or by using [enrich providers](https://github.com/TelemetryDeck/KotlinSDK#custom-telemetry).

 For more advanced configuration options, programmatic usage and information about signals, parameters and all other aspects of the SDK, check out the [README file](https://github.com/TelemetryDeck/KotlinSDK?tab=readme-ov-file#programmatic-usage).